rtCamp/Frappe-Manager/docs/commands/services.md

 **Options**:

-* `--cdn`: Trust a CDN's published ranges.
+* `--cdn TEXT`: Trust a CDN's published ranges.
 Supported: cloudflare.
-* `--trust`: CIDR range or single IP of a proxy in front of fm (repeatable).
+* `--trust TEXT`: CIDR range or single IP of a proxy in front of fm (repeatable).
-* `--header`: Header the client IP is read from.
+* `--header TEXT`: Header the client IP is read from.
 Defaults to CF-Connecting-IP for --cdn cloudflare and X-Forwarded-For otherwise; anything that is not a valid header name is refused.
-* `--off`: Remove the configuration and reload the proxy.
+* `--off`: Remove the configuration and reload the proxy.  [default: false]
 * `--status`: Show the active configuration.
-Writes nothing.
+Writes nothing.  [default: false]

-## Examples
+### Examples

-### Trust Cloudflare
+#### Trust Cloudflare

 Proxy logs, fm maintenance --allow-ip and frappe's rate limiting then see the visitor instead of Cloudflare's edge.